Memory > Visual Working Memory

 Heraldry

-In this exercise, the user will be presented with a coat of arms.
-After a distracting task, the user will have to reconstruct the coat of arms from memory.
-This exercise can be made complex by increasing the visual demands (shield shape, color, icon present) presented to the user.
+In this exercise, the user is presented with a coat of arms.
+After a distracting task, the user must reconstruct the coat of arms from memory.
+This exercise can be complex by increasing the visual demands (shield shape, color, icon present) presented to the user.

 Brain Areas Engaged